-It is exceptionally easy to link Excel spreadsheet together.
+It is exceptionally easy to link Excel spreadsheets together.
 However. sometimes you want to find these external links in Excel.
 Not only the link, but also which cells in Excel are using these links.
-This could be so that you can delete them, remove the link or just better understand what impact the external links are having on your spreadsheet.
-Below a description of how to find cells with external links in excel.
+This could be so that you can delete them (without causing REF errors), remove the link or just better understand what impact the external links are having on your spreadsheet.
+Below a description of how to find cells with external links in Excel.

 Edit Links to find the External References in Excel